supervisely-ecosystem/obsolete-projects-cleaner/README.md

 ## Overview

-This application allows deleting unused `Projects` or their `Datasets` in large batches.
+This application allows you to delete unused `Projects` or their `Datasets` in large batches by a given filtering criterion.

 ## How to Run